dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-APPS-PHASE-2.md

 # Provision the Phase 2 applications for dal-indigo-core-1

 These are:
-* [Traefik Ingress Controller](https://doc.traefik.io/traefik/providers/kubernetes-ingress/) for incoming connections to the cluster
+* [[Longhorn](https://longhorn.io/docs/latest/what-is-longhorn/) for persistent, distributed, replicated and backed up Block and Object storage

 We assume you've followed the steps at [`dal-indigo-core-1` Apps - Phase 1 - Common](INDIGO-CORE-1-APPS-PHASE-1.md) and have all the precursor phases up, running and tested.